-Lieutenant Colonel John
+Lieutenant Colonel John H.

 Patterson had been second-in-command of the 22nd Infantry

 the 22nd and led them ashore at Daiquiri on June 22, 1898

-thus being in command of the first US Army regiment to unfurl its colors on Cuban soil.
+thus being in command of the first U.S. Army regiment to unfurl its colors on Cuban soil.

 The 22nd Infantry led the

-sent north to secure the garrisoned city of El Caney,

-which guarded the northeastern approaches
+sent north to secure the garrisoned city of El Caney which guarded the northeastern approaches

 to Santiago itself.